vladdou/ms4-of-stories-shop/TESTING.md

 ![user_story_15](static/README/user_stories/user-stories-15.png)

-- They can also go straight to the shop trough the **SHOP** link available in the navbar
+- They can also go straight to the shop through the **SHOP** link available in the navbar

 ![user_story_15](static/README/user_stories/shop-access.png)

 ---

 *16. As a shopper I want to be able to select the quantity of a product that I want to buy so that I can ensure I order the amount I want.*

 - On the product detail page there is a quantity selector to easy choose the number of products to buy